 We decided to allow repair of this, just as crash damage can be repaired.
-It is incumbent on the racer that the end result retain OEM geometry, and alter the original structure in the minimum way required to
+It is incumbent on the racer that the end result retain OEM geometry, and alter the original structure in the minimum way required to effect the repair. rule required Phil's specific proposed fix to his car was thought to be reasonable, as a guide.
+No new ·

-944-SPEC - 944SPEC - low cost wheel to wheel racing Generated: 8 July, 2025, 06:14
+944-SPEC - 944SPEC - low cost wheel to wheel racing Generated: 12 July, 2025, 14:14